CONCEPTS, MEANING, KNOWLEDGE, AND LANGUAGE

 A definition (effective definition) is specification of the meaning of a concept.

-When a definition is given and it is not clear that there is a referent, the existence will be proved.
-Otherwise, except where the contrary is stated, it will be assumed or merely stated.
+When a definition is given, only when it is not clear that there is a referent, will existence of a referent or the class of referents be proved.
+Otherwise it may be merely stated or assumed.

-Once two terms A and B are defined, ‘A is B’ is used to say used to say that A and B are the same referent (or, if B is a property, A has the property B).
+Once two terms A and B are defined, ‘A is B’ is used to say used to say that A and B are the same referent (or, A is an object and B is a property, A has the property B).

-Knowledge is meaning realized in a definite referent (the referent may be a collection of referents).
+Knowledge is meaning realized in a definite referent (a plurality may count as a referent).

 Abstraction is filtering out of distorting detail from the concept; and which results in perfectly faithful abstract knowledge.
 Pragmatic knowledge, which may also have abstraction, is knowledge that is good enough or even perfect for purposes at hand.